 Auto-generated reports and KPI tracking

-Preventive maintenance management software is great at grabbing data, including everything you could ever want to know about your assets, inventory, work orders, and PMs.
+Preventive maintenance software is great at grabbing data, including everything you could ever want to know about your assets, inventory, work orders, and PMs.
 But in a lot of ways, so are paper- and spreadsheet-based systems.
 But the problem with these older systems is there's no easy way for you to efficiently leverage that data.
 It's trapped on scraps of paper and inside endless spreadsheet rows and columns.

 KPIs help you track your whole operation, including your preventive maintenance program